openstack/rally/doc/source/quick_start/tutorial/step_2_input_task_format.rst

     ...

-Note that the HTML reports you can generate by typing **rally task report --out=report_name.html** after your benchmark task has completed will get richer as your benchmark task configuration file includes more benchmark scenarios.
-Let's take a look at the report overview page for a task that covers all the scenarios available in Rally:
+Note that the HTML task reports can be generate by typing **rally task report --out=report_name.html**.
+This command works even if not all subtask are done.

+Let's take a look at the report overview page for a task with multiple subtasks

 .. code-block:: bash